 (2) The candidates, the scrutineers, and officers may be present, but no other person.

-(2a) The scrutineers and officers present shall wear or display such identification as is provided or required by the Returning Officer.
+(2a) The scrutineers and officers present shall wear or display such identification as is provided or required by the returning officer.

 (3) Where the count of the votes is not commenced immediately after the close of the poll, the scrutineers shall be informed in writing by the officer conducting the count as regards the time and place when and where such count will be commenced and conducted by him.